Namespaces

 CWG 2867 C++17 the initialization order was unclear made clear

-P0961R1 C++17 in the tuple-like case, member get is
+P0961R1 C++17 in case 2, member get was used

-used if lookup finds a get of any kind
+if lookup finds a get of any kind

 only if lookup finds a function